ctd1077/AVapi/README.md

 * A JSON file is returned
 * The app iterates through the JSON file looking for date, price, and volume

-## Still working on
-* Line chart for date/volume and date/price

 ## Deployment

 Run the .py